darlacameron/intro-to-d3-nicar-2020/3-sculpting-data/README.md

 [Link: documentation for `d3-fetch`][1]

-TODO: do we start a new file here?
+TODO: Darla proposes giving them the starter index and script files here, maybe even with a function sculptData() to get started with.
+I forsee trouble with var scoping if they don't know where to put each line of the teaching code.

+Let’s get started by navigating to `localhost:8080/3-sculpting-data/` in your browser and loading the `3-sculpting-data/script.js` in your text editor.

 The data we are trying to load is CSV-formatted.
+It's located in the `data` folder for the class.
 To load and parse it into useful data, we can use [`d3.csv()`][2].

 	d3.csv('../data/oecd.csv')
 		.then(data => {